H. Res. 77 – Embracing the Goals & Provisions of the Treaty on the Prohibition of Nuclear Weapons

 Share on Social Media

-Congressional offices are busy and oftentimes don’t answer their phones and ask callers to leave a message.
-You’re likely to have better success talking to an actual person if you call the local district office.
+You’re likely to have better success talking to an actual person if you call a local district office.
 Be prepared to leave a succinct voice mail message that identifies you as a constituent, includes your name and phone number, relays your message that you want the member of Congress to cosponsor H. Res.
-77 that was introduced by Rep. McGovern on January 31st and requests that a member of their staff return your phone call.
+77 and requests that a member of their staff return your phone call.

 - Global tensions are high, and the risk of accidental or intentional use of nuclear weapons is greater than ever before according to experts including the Bulletin of Atomic Scientists’ and their Doomsday Clock